-- A "normal cost" for the portion of projected liabilities allocated by the actuarial cost method to service of members during the year following the valuation date. - An "administrative expense" load for the expenses expected to be paid from the trust for the year. - An "unfunded actuarial accrued liability contribution" for the excess of the portion of projected liabilities allocated to service to date over the actuarial value of assets.
+- An "administrative expense" load for the expenses expected to be paid from the trust for the year. - An "unfunded actuarial accrued liability contribution" for the excess of the portion of projected liabilities allocated to service to date over the actuarial value of assets.

-The UAAL contribution rate is determined by calculating the amortization payment as a level-percent of payroll, assuming the number of active members remains constant and salary increases occur as assumed.
-This methodology results in payments that are lower in the initial years of the amortization period but increase each year in the future with the assumed payroll growth assumption (3.15% in the current valuation).
-Therefore, if the increase in covered payroll is less than 3.15% per year, the UAAL contribution rate will increase.
-When a surplus situation exists, as it does now, the amortization method recognizes some of the surplus assets which serves to reduce contributions.
+The UAAL contribution rate is determined by calculating the amortization payment as a level-percent of payroll, assuming the number of active members remains constant, and salary increases occur as assumed.
+This methodology results in payments that are lower in the initial years of the amortization period but increase each year in the future with the assumed payroll growth assumption (3.05% in the current valuation).
+Therefore, if the increase in covered payroll is less than assumed, the UAAL contribution rate will increase.
+When a surplus situation exists, as it currently does, the amortization method recognizes a portion of the surplus assets which reduces the amount of the actuarial required contribution.

 Because it is extremely difficult to estimate the court fees for the current fiscal year, the actual court fees from the prior year have historically been used as the estimate for the current fiscal year.
-However, due to the scheduled increase in court fees due to LB 17, we expect court fees to be higher during FY 2022 than FY 2021.
-Therefore, the estimated court fees for FY 2022 are \$3,817,502 (115% of the court fees received during FY 2021).
-This amount, when combined with expected member contributions, is insufficient to meet the full actuarial required contribution for the plan year ending June 30, 2022.
-Therefore, an additional contribution of \$231,537 by the State is required.
+However, due to the scheduled increase in court fees due to the passage of LB 17 in the 2021 Legislature, we expect court fees to be higher during FY 2023 than FY 2022.
+Therefore, the estimated court fees for FY 2023 are \$3,865,010 (104% of the actual court fees received during FY 2022).
+This amount, when combined with expected member contributions, is insufficient to meet the full actuarial required contribution for the plan year ending June 30, 2023.